 functionality of each of the functions underlying

-and perIndividualQC
+perMarkerQC and perIndividualQC is

 demonstrated at the end of this vignette.